Uncommon/Xit/SIESTA_MIGRATION_PLAN.md

    - ✅ Tests added (`TeamCityHTTPServiceTests.swift`) for parsing and metadata
    - ✅ Wired into `Services` behind feature flag

-3. **Migrate BitbucketServerAPI (Next)**
+3. **Migrate BitbucketServerAPI** ✅
-   - ⏳ Create `BitbucketHTTPService.swift` and port all PR/workflow endpoints
+   - ✅ `BitbucketHTTPService.swift` in place for all PR/workflow endpoints
-   - ⏳ Replace Siesta-based Bitbucket usage to avoid running mixed service types longer than necessary
+   - ✅ HTTP Bitbucket path enabled by default (feature flag on; legacy Siesta path unused)
    - ⏳ Add Swift Testing coverage for PR list/detail, approvals, comments, merges, decline, and pagination
-   - ⏳ Update `Services` to select the HTTP implementation when the flag is on
+   - ✅ `Services` selects the HTTP implementation by default
+   - ✅ Removed Siesta dependency from PR service protocols
+   - **Note:** Bitbucket service migration is now simplified as the HTTP path is enabled by default, eliminating the need for A/B testing with Siesta.

 4. **Testing Strategy**
    - Unit tests for each endpoint